RHI overspend far greater than first feared, department tells court

 Tony McGleenan QC said that what had once been referred to by the department as a likely £490 million overspend is now potentially a £700 million figure which will have to be found from Stormont’s budget between now and 2036.

+Mr McGleenan said that the department’s projections now put the total cost of the non domestic RHI scheme in Northern Ireland at £1.4 billion.
+With £700 million coming directly from the Treasury, that leaves a shortfall of £700 million which the department says has to come out of the Northern Ireland block grant - the budget from which health, education, roads and all other Stormont expenditure is funded.

-He emphasised that this was a “worst case scenario” and that because of the length of time involved and other variables such as the life expectancy of boilers it was necessarily an estimate.
+He emphasised that this was a “worst case projection” and that because of the length of time involved and other variables such as the life expectancy of boilers it was necessarily an estimate.

 Earlier in the case, the RHI claimants argued that the overspend is actually far lower and could be as little as either £160 million or even £60 million.

-However, Mr McGleenan said that there were multiple flaws in the assumptions behind how that figure had been arrived at.
+However, Mr McGleenan said that there were multiple flaws in the assumptions behind how that figure had been calculated.

+He said that the claimants had commissioned experts to examine the figures and they had made several key assumptions which were wrong.

+He said that they excluded inflation from the figure, something he said “has to be wrong” because the RHI regulations say the tariff has to be changed every year with inflation.

 Almost Done!